ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 cp "${prefix}_${name}" ~
 ```

 If you prefer to use the short form of the expansion, you have another option.
-Enclose each variable name in the double-quotes.
+Enclose each variable name in double quotes.
 Then Bash will not confuse them and nearby text.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 cp "$prefix"_"$name" ~